openbmc/phosphor-psu-code-mgmt/README.md

    persistent storage defined by `IMG_DIR_PERSIST`.
 When a PSU is replaced, the PSU's firmware version will be checked and updated if it's older than the one stored in BMC.
-4. It is possible to put a PSU image and MANIFEST in the built-bin OpenBMC image in BMC's read-only filesystem defined by `IMG_DIR_BUILTIN`.
-When the service starts, it will compare the versions of the built-in image, the stored image (after PSU update), and the existing PSUs, if there is any PSU that has an older firmware, it will be updated to the newest one.
+4. It is possible to put a PSU image and MANIFEST in the built-in OpenBMC image in BMC's read-only filesystem defined by `IMG_DIR_BUILTIN`.
+When the service starts, it will compare the versions of the built-in image and the existing PSUs.
+If there is any PSU that has older firmware, it will be updated to the new firmware.

 [1]: https://github.com/openbmc/docs/blob/master/testing/local-ci-build.md
 [2]: